 Disclosure: Some links in this post are affiliate links.
 There is no cost to you, and we get a small commission if you buy something through one of these links.
 This helps to keep this blog and our podcast going.

 Just buy Terraforming Mars if you’ve got a group of five looking for a game with some meat.

-If you’ve got a group of five gamers looking for a solid engaging board game experience where their decisions really matter and the race is going to be pretty right right to the end you can’t do much better than Terraforming Mars in my opinion.
+If you’ve got a group of five gamers looking for a solid engaging board game experience where their decisions really matter and the race is going to be pretty tight right to the end, you can’t do much better than Terraforming Mars in my opinion.